What is Feng Shui?

 This is the Luck associated with Feng Shui and the relationship between Man and the Earth.

 It looks at the influence of our location and where we lead our everyday lives, including our relationship to the environment, the orientation of objects and items as well as the physical features of the land and our surroundings.

-Classical Feng Shui is based on the Five Element cycle (see dropdown menu for more information on this).
-This helps us reduce the negative energy around us while we harness the supportive energies in our surroundings to bring us prosperity, harmony and joy.
+Classical Feng Shui is based on the Five Element cycle (see Feng Shui Bagua and Element Cycle for more information on this).
+This helps us reduce the negative energy around us while we harness supportive energies in our surroundings to bring prosperity, harmony and joy.

-When you align with positive and prosperous forces which exist within nature and the environment you live in, you send a signal to the universe which says ‘I am ready to receive’.
+When you align with positive and prosperous forces which exist within nature and the environment you live in, you send a signal to the universe ‘I am ready to receive’.